Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 10. Ensure Your Server is Secure, Too.

 Sometimes hackers hack servers, not sites.
 Then there is the hacker who gets onto the server itself and doesn’t hit your site in particular.
-That would definitely not be something you would have any control over, that’s in the court of the hosting company.
+That would not be something you would have any control over, that’s in the court of the hosting company.
 They need to be on top of their server security.
-All of the above items apply to them in regard to their backend software.
+All of the above items apply to them regarding their backend software.

 11. Stay in the know.